saltchang/caten-music/README.md

 A music web application for **[Caten Church](https://caten-church.org)**.

 - View and search the songs you need.
-- Signing up to create a songlist and share it to your partner.
+- Signing up to create a song list and share it to your partner.
 - Become an admin and create a new song, or edit an old one.

 - See **[Changelog](https://github.com/saltchang/caten-music/blob/master/CHANGELOG.md)**